forcedotcom/sfdx-scanner/messages/run-dfa.md

 # examples

-- These examples show how the paths specified for --projectdir must contain all files specified through --target cumulatively:
+- These examples show how the paths specified for --projectdir must contain all files specified through --target cumulatively.

-	<%= config.bin %> <%= command.id %>
+	<%= config.bin %> <%= command.id %> --target "./**/*.cls" --projectdir "./"
-	--target
-  "./**/*.cls" --projectdir "./"

-	<%= config.bin %> <%= command.id %>
-	--target "./dir1/file1.cls,./dir2/file2.cls" --projectdir "./dir1/,./dir2/"
+	<%= config.bin %> <%= command.id %> --target "./dir1/file1.cls,./dir2/file2.cls" --projectdir "./dir1/,./dir2/"

-- This example fails because the set of files included in --target is larger than that contained in --projectdir:
+- This example fails because the set of files included in --target is larger than that contained in --projectdir.

 	<%= config.bin %> <%= command.id %> --target "./**/*.cls" --projectdir "./myproject/"